Rad-hi/PickleLisp/README.md

 Though, from the start, I followed a slightly different coding style, and kept adding features of my own here and there as I progressed through the book.
 Additionally, I added unit tests early on to help me move faster, and to ensure a more certain iterating process.

-### Brief
+### Disclaimers

-I know nothing about LISPs, or functional programming.
-I found a book, and decided I'd get better at C, while learning a bit about functional programming through writing a LISP.
+- This language is not useful, and is here only for educational purposes.

-This language is not useful, and is here only for educational purposes.
+- Prior to following this book, I knew nothing about LISPs, and I kinda still dunno, so don't expect this language to be a "proper" LISP.

 ### Dependency